tensorflow/haskell/README.md

 ## Build on NixOS

-The `shell.nix` provides an environment containing the necessary dependencies.
+The `stack.yaml` file describes a NixOS environment containing the necessary dependencies.
 To build, run:

     $ stack --nix build

-or alternatively you can run

-    $ nix-shell

-to enter the environment and build the project.
-Note, that it is an emulation of common Linux environment rather than full-featured Nix package expression.
-No exportable Nix package will appear, but local development is possible.

 ## Installation on CentOS